TimekillerTK/Ansible-Provision/README.md

   * Works on CentOS8 without issues
 * ~~Disable Root Login~~ **Added via new j2 template - task completed**
 * ~~Disallow password login~~ **Added via new j2 template - task completed**
+* ~~Default pubkeys won't exist and will need to be overriden.
+Find a way so the role does not need to be modified~~
+  * **Added feature where you can dump public keys into new `pubkeys` folder, they will be picked up automatically and added to all hosts within a group**
+* ~~Inventory doesn't need to be specified in the readme, already in ansible.cfg~~
+* Find different method of separating Distribution / Package Managers, current one is very suboptimal